 There is no doubt that Queenstown is New Zealand’s adrenaline center.
 A beautiful town located among mountain ridges offers more than scenic mountain views and Wakatipu lake.
+Visiting Queenstown should definitely be high on your list of places to see and things to do in the south island.
 You will find there a possibility for nearly every outdoor and adrenaline activity.

-Two of the most favorite activities in Queenstown are rafting and jet boating.
+Two of the most popuar activities in Queenstown are rafting and jet boating.
 Go Orange company offers a great combination of both in one tour.
 How was our Jet to Raft experience?

-What was Jet 2 Raft experience on the Kawarau river like?
+What was Jet to Raft experience on the Kawarau river like?

 1. Check-in and getting the gear